 CalOSBA reserves the ability to modify applicant budgets if included costs are deemed ineligible.
-A Center and its fiscal host will be required to be in compliance with the Drug-Free Workplace Certification and Nondiscrimination Compliance Statement as required by state law.
+A Center and its fiscal host will be required to comply with the Drug-Free Workplace Certification and Nondiscrimination Compliance Statement as required by state law.